 Replica Node makes sure that the master node is highly available.

 Additional Data Node allows scaling out vRealize Operations Manager in bigger deployments.

-Remote Collector Node is a node that collects objects for the inventory and forwards the gather data to the data nodes.
+A Remote Collector Node is a node that collects objects for the inventory and forwards the gathered data to the data nodes.
 However, these nodes just do the job of transferring data and don’t store any data or perform analysis.

 Each of these vRealize Operations Manager nodes will contain the following elements:

 Admin/ Product UI server that offers an interface for both server and user.

 REST API/ Collector gathers data from all the other components in the data center.

 Persistence performs the read and writes operations on the database.